 Their juicy pulp can also be enjoyed as a refreshing intra-day drink.

-Passions add distinct flavor to fruit salads.
+Passions add a distinct flavor to fruit salads.

 <<-Back to Fruit nutrition from Passion fruit.
 Please visit here for an impressive list of all variety of fruits with complete illustrations of their nutrition facts and health benefits.